kelseykap/kelseykap.github.io/index.md

 * * *

 ### RESEARCH
-During my time at the University of Delaware at [VIMS Lab](https://bigdatavision.org/seaIceProjects/), my research focused on the development of novel algorithms for the fine-scale motion analysis of Arctic sea ice from remote sensing data, using both traditional Computer Vision techniques and a Machine Learning approach.
+During my time at [VIMS Lab](https://bigdatavision.org/) at the University of Delaware, my research focused on the development of novel algorithms for the fine-scale motion analysis of Arctic sea ice from remote sensing data, using both traditional Computer Vision techniques and a Machine Learning approach.

 My research interests and expertise include **Computer Vision**, **remote sensing** and **spatial data analysis for environmental monitoring**.